Lesher History, Family Crest & Coats of Arms

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Lesher (post 1700) +

 - Edgar J. Lesher (1914-1998), American aircraft designer and pilot, Professor of Aerospace Engineering

 - Carl Michael Lesher (b.
 1951), American-born, Canadian geologist who specializes in the origin of nickel-copper-platinum group element deposits, awarded the Duncan R. Derry Medal (2007)

 - John Vandling Lesher (1866-1932), American politician, Member of the U.S. House of Representatives from Pennsylvania (1913-1921)

 - Brian Herbert Lesher (b.
 1971), American Major League Baseball outfielder who played from 1996 to 2002

 - Dean Stanley Lesher (1903-1993), American newspaper publisher, founder of the Contra Costa Times

-- Samuel Lesher, American Democrat politician, Chair of Dutchess County Democratic Party, 1927
+- Samuel Lesher, American Democratic Party politician, Chair of Dutchess County Democratic Party, 1927

 - Robert O. Lesher, American politician, Justice of Arizona State Supreme Court, 1960